 I was born two months before that happened and spent my early years in love with the US space program.
 I was in tears watching this film.
 I consider it a pinnacle of human achievement that points to a possible, sustainable future.
 My love of technology was fostered by NASA's work around Apollo.
 I fear we've lost anything like the vision and drive needed to get back to this summit.
 Watching the film, I couldn't help but remind myself that this wasn't a public or private enterprise, but a brilliant combination of what we are capable of when we combine our various talents and work together.

 The next afternoon I was at Sting's The Last Ship, a heart wrenching and de-humanizing tale of conservative globalization in 1970s England.
-I have family from Tyneside where this takes place and it rocked me.
+I have family from Tyneside where this takes place and it rocked me - my parents emigrated from England because of Thatcherism and it nearly killed us.
 As a pro-union story valuing humanity over the economic forces that diminish us, it amazed me that it was playing in the capital of Fordnation.
 That the theatre was full of one percenters who daily throw people on the heap for their own profit was a disconnect, but that's Toronto for you.
-As we stepped over homeless people laying on the sidewalks on our way back to the hotel, I wondered how Torontonians can keep it all straight.
+As we stepped over homeless people laying on the sidewalks on our way back to the hotel I wondered how Torontonians can keep it all straight.
 Perhaps seeing Sting is all that matters and the story doesn't, but it should.

 The next day I was sitting in this summit on the future of work where well dressed business experts talked about how we should rejig the public education system to better serve their profit margin.
 The Last Ship part of me was struggling with a rising anger, but there is more to this than just dismissing the needs of business.
-The purpose of public education isn't to serve business elitism, but there are a number of situations where what we do in public education aligns with business need.
-A literate, numerate and digitally fluent population helps everyone regardless of the sector of society they go on to participate in.
+There are a number of situations where what we do in public education aligns with business need.
+A literate, numerate and digitally fluent population helps everyone regardless of the sector of society they participate in.
 The digital divide we contribute to by graduating students with little or no digital fluency is hurting much more than business's bottom line.
-From that point of view, business and the rest of society are in alignment.
+From the point of view of digital fluency, business and the rest of society are in alignment.

-If you're digitally illiterate in the Twenty-First Century, you're in real trouble whether you're working in the public sector, the private sector or at an NGO.
+If you're digitally illiterate in the Twenty-First Century you're in real trouble whether you're working in the public sector, the private sector or at an NGO.
 It even hurts you if you're not working at all.
 Canada as a whole would benefit from a more digitally fluent society.
-ICTC may have aimed this summit at the needs of private enterprise, but addressing that new literacy goes well beyond the needs of business.
+ICTC may have aimed this summit at the needs of private enterprise, but addressing that new, digital literacy goes well beyond the myopic needs of the profit chasers.

-At the end of three days in Toronto, I'm stretched between being excited about the ideas of agility and efficiency advocated in the Future of Work Summit and worried about the dehumanizing effects that globalization and business efficiency tend to bring with them.
-In a more perfect world I'd hope we could chase efficiency for something other than profit.
+At the end of three days in Toronto I'm stretched between being excited about the ideas of agility and efficiency advocated in the Future of Work Summit and worried by the dehumanizing effects that globalization and business efficiency force on everyone.
+In a more perfect world I'd hope we could chase efficiency for everyone, but it wouldn't be through profit, that only works for the fragile narcissists chasing profit.

 Canadian statistics on employment by sector: